Xetibo/ReSet-Doc/sections/result/mockups.typ

 user to go back to the main list.
 This feature is inspired by Gnome Settings and has been expanded upon.
 Gnome Settings only has this feature for "English (UK)" and "English (US)", while all other layouts are shown at the same time.
-This makes it harder for the user to find a specific layout because the filtering the layouts with the search bar can still show layouts of another language, which have a similar name like. //todo add example
+This makes it harder for the user to find a specific layout because filtering the layouts with the search bar can still show layouts of another language, which have a similar name. //todo add example

 #align(
   center, [#figure(